 Halloween decorations grouped together on a table including a cauldron, a skeleton, a crow, a black cat, some candles, and more.

 A cauldron is a great and versatile decorating vessel that can hold up to the weather and whatever wacky ideas you have.
 You could just add candy for visitors.
 Or stuff it with old newspapers and then top it off with some loose straw (sometimes called nativity straw).
-You could fill it with some unique Halloween porch decor like a black crow, small witch’s broom, skull, glow-in-the-dark skeleton hand, pumpkins, or pillar candle.
+Fill it with some unique Halloween porch decor like a black crow, a small witch’s broom, a skull, a glow-in-the-dark skeleton hand, pumpkins, or a pillar candle.

 12. Stack pumpkins in a planter to make an autumn topiary.